“It takes a chaos pilot and social studies geek to enjoy being an election observer”

 – Me and my colleague will receive 14 STOs, and eight groups of parliamentarians that also come to observe the election, says Astrid Nunez.

 After the election the OSCE issues a report with recommendations, based on the observers’ findings.

 The work of an election observer is exciting and enlightening.
 Life in a country is often brought to a head in situations when politicians can be replaced.

 – You have to be a combination of a chaos pilot and a social studies geek to enjoy being an election observer.
 It is also good to be used to travel and to feel comfortable with spending time in the field, says Astrid Nunez.

 In addition, language skills, regional knowledge, and knowledge of law or election administration are useful.
 As Astrid speaks Spanish, she hopes that she will one day be able to work for an international election mission in Latin America.

-– I feel incredibly privileged to alternate between Sweden and the international field and experience the development and daily life in a variety of countries, Astrid Nunez says.
+– I feel incredibly privileged to be able to alternate between Sweden and the international field, and experience the development and daily life in a variety of countries, Astrid Nunez says.

-Azerbaijan does not lack challenges, according to the Swedish Ministry for Foreign Affairs country report on human rights, democracy and rule of law, published in 2017.
+The situation in Azerbaijan is challenging, according to the Swedish Ministry for Foreign Affairs country report on human rights, democracy and rule of law, published in 2017.

 Photo: Astrid Nunez